Smooth Skin: How To Get It With 11 Tips From Dermatologists

 Retinols are not for everyone—some will simply find them too irritating to use—but there are plenty of modern variations and strengths out there, so most people will likely be able to find one that works with their skin type.
 If you find yourself in need of a stronger version, you can visit your derm for a prescription (like Retin-A), or you can find an OTC version buffered with hydrating actives.

 By keeping skin moisturized, you're accomplishing a few things.
 The first is that you're keeping your dermis full of water, which keeps you looking youthful, plump, and vibrant.
 From there, hydration helps support skin-barrier function.
 When your skin-barrier function is compromised, or just generally weak, a whole host of problems arise, most of which can lead to texture changes in the skin.
 And as a result of all this moisturizing, you can actually help prevent premature fine lines.

 Hydrated skin also leads to reduced breakouts.
 By now, I feel most of us have stopped buying into the myth that acne-prone folk can't moisturize.
 However, they just may not be aware of how important hydration is to treat acne.
 When your skin is dehydrated, inflammation tends to follow.
 That inflammation, says Yoon, "can release a hormone that can actually tell your sebaceous glands to produce more oil."
-It doesn't stop there: According to Yoon, this hormone can also kick-start what's known as retention hyperkeratosis—where dead skin cells become cohesive and don't shed as normal (almost like they're "stuck" to your face).
+It doesn't stop there: According to Yoon, this hormone can also kick-start what's known as retention hyperkeratosis2—where dead skin cells become cohesive and don't shed as normal (almost like they're "stuck" to your face).
 And when those dead skin cells become trapped within your pores (along with the excess sebum mentioned above), that can lead to concerns like sebum plugs, blackheads, even inflamed pustules.

 Soothe inflammation with biome-friendly ingredients and antioxidants.